rasbt/LLMs-from-scratch/setup/01_optional-python-setup-preferences/README.md

 I have been a long-time user of [Conda](https://anaconda.org/anaconda/conda) and [pip](https://pypi.org/project/pip/), but recently, the [uv](https://github.com/astral-sh/uv) package has gained significant traction as it provides a faster and more efficient way to install packages and resolve dependencies.

 I recommend starting with *Option 1: Using uv* as it is the more modern approach in 2025.
 If you encounter problems with *Option 1*, consider *Option 2: Using Conda*.

+In this tutorial, I am using a computer running macOS, but this workflow is similar for Linux machines and may work for other operating systems as well.

 &nbsp;
 # Option 1: Using uv

+This section guides you through the Python setup and package installation procedure using `uv` via its `uv pip` interface.
+The `uv pip` interface may feel more familiar to most Python users who have used pip before than the native `uv` commands.

 &nbsp;

-This section guides you through the Python setup and package installation procedure using `uv`.

-In this tutorial, I am using a computer running macOS, but this workflow is similar for Linux machines and may work for other operating systems as well.
+> [!NOTE]
+> There are alternative ways to install Python and use `uv`.
+For example, you can install Python directly via `uv` and use `uv add` instead of `uv pip install` for faster package management.
+>
+> If you prefer the native `uv` commands, refer to the [./native-uv.md tutorial](./native-uv.md).
+I also recommend checking the official [`uv` documentation](https://docs.astral.sh/uv/).
+>
+> While `uv add` offers speed advantages, I find `uv pip` slightly more user-friendly, making it a good starting point for beginners.
+However, if you're new to Python package management, the native `uv` interface is also a great way to learn.

+&nbsp;
 ## 1. Install Python (if not installed)

 First, check if you have a modern version of Python installed (I recommend 3.10 or newer) by executing the following code in the terminal: